fleetdm/fleet/handbook/people.md

 2. Eric creates a [hiring issue](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/hiring.md) for the new team member in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) repo.
 Eric will use this issue to keep track of the hiring tasks for the new team member.

-3. Eric reaches out to the new team member via email to get any information he will need to prepare an agreement and add them into our payroll system.
+3. Eric reaches out to the new team member via email to get any information he will need to prepare an agreement and add them to our payroll system.

-   - **for US team members**: Eric will send the new team members agreement through [Docusign](https://www.docusign.com/).
+   - **For US team members**: Eric will send the new team member's agreement through [Docusign](https://www.docusign.com/).
-   After an agreement is signed and stored in the correct Google Drive folder, Eric will invite the new team member to onboard in [Gusto](https://www.gusto.com/).
-If the new team member is a W-2 employee, Eric will reach out to them and schedule an I-9 verification meeting.
+  After signing and storing an in the correct Google Drive folder, Eric will invite the new team member to onboard in [Gusto](https://www.gusto.com/).
+Eric will reach out to them if the new team member is a W-2 employee and schedule an I-9 verification meeting.

    >*If we're hiring in a new state, we'll have to register for state taxes and unemployment.
-This process can be handled by Gusto.
-Usually.*
+This process can usually be handled by Gusto.*

    - **For international team members:** Eric enters the new team member's information into [Pilot](https://pilot.co/) to kick off their hiring process.
 Pilot creates an agreement for the new team member, and Eric reviews it to make sure that everything looks correct.
-After the information about the new hire is confirmed by Eric, Pilot invites the new team member to enter the rest of their information, and informs Eric via email when the agreement has been signed.
+After Eric confirms the information about the new hire Pilot invites the new team member to enter the rest of their information and informs Eric via email when the agreement has been signed.

-4. **As soon as we have a signed agreement with a new team member:** Eric reaches out the new team member to provide them with a [work device](#purchasing-a-company-issued-device) and a pair of [YubiKeys](./security.md#hardware-security-keys).
-The new team member will be asked to send Eric a screenshot or link to their prefered device and configuration.
-Eric orders their device and Yubikeys using his Brex card, and has them shipped directly to the new team member.
+4. **As soon as we have a signed agreement with a new team member:** Eric reaches out to the new team member to provide them with a [work device](#purchasing-a-company-issued-device) and a pair of [YubiKeys](./security.md#hardware-security-keys).
+The new team member will be asked to send Eric a screenshot or link to their preferred device and configuration.
+Eric orders their device and Yubikeys using his Brex card and has them shipped directly to the new team member.

-   >*If the new team member is in the US and requests a MacBook, It will be purcahsed using our Apple business account.
+   >*If the new team member is in the US and requests a MacBook, It will be purchased using our Apple business account.
 MacBooks purchased with this account will ship pre-configured and will be enrolled in our MDM.*

 5. **Two weeks before their first day at Fleet:** Eric creates a [Google Workspace account](https://admin.google.com/ac/users) for the new team member and invites them to join the [FleetDM](https://github.com/fleetdm) GitHub organization.

-   When the new team members work email is active, Eric will send invitations to join Fleet's Slack, and to create Fleet managed 1Password and Zoom accounts with their Fleet email.
-Eric sends the sign-in instructions to the new team member accompanied by a brief explanation of the invitations sent.
+   When the new team member's work email is active, Eric will send invitations to join Fleet's Slack and to create Fleet managed 1Password and Zoom accounts with their Fleet email.
+Eric sends the sign-in instructions to the new team member, accompanied by a brief explanation of the invitations sent.

-6. **Before a new team member's first day:** Eric creates an onboarding issue in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) Github repo for the new team member.
-Before creating the issue, Eric will go through it and comment out any steps that the new team member will not have to complete.
+6. **Before a new team member's first day:** Eric creates an onboarding issue in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) GitHub repo for the new team member.
+Before creating the issue, Eric will go through it and comment on any steps that the new team member will not have to complete.

 ### Onboarding a new advisor.